OmniBioAI/.github/profile/README.md

 Created by **Manish Kumar**

-🧬 Senior Computational Scientist
-🤖 AI-Native Bioinformatics Platform Engineer
+🧬 Senior Computational Scientist | 🤖 AI-Native Bioinformatics Engineer

+18 years across 🇺🇸 USA, 🇶🇦 Qatar, 🇲🇾 Malaysia, 🇸🇦 Saudi Arabia, and 🇮🇳 India, building genomics and precision medicine infrastructure for research and clinical environments.

+🏥 Currently at the **University of Kansas Medical Center** — genomics, single-cell, exome & proteomics pipelines for rare disease and translational research.

 Building intelligent computational systems at the intersection of: